spatialthoughts/qgis-tutorials/source/docs/importing_spreadsheets_csv.rst

 .. warning::

-   A new version of this tutorial is available at :doc:`3/importing_spreadsheets_csv`
+  This tutorial is now obsolete.
+A new and updated version is available at :doc:`3/importing_spreadsheets_csv`

 Many times the GIS data comes in a table or an Excel spreadsheet.
 Also, if you have a list lat/long coordinates, you can easily import this data in your GIS project.